-At 29 March 2021, the share capital of SYNERGIE comprised 24,362,000 shares; the Company held 375,871 treasury shares at that date, representing 1.54% of the share capital, broke down as follows:
+At 29 March 2021, the share capital of SYNERGIE comprised 24,362,000 shares; the Company held 375,871 treasury shares at that date, representing 1.54% of the share capital.

+These shares break down as follows:

-- 23,408 shares purchased to stimulate the market; - 352,463 shares acquired during 2009-2014 to fulfil the objectives of the share buyback programmes approved each year (hold on to the shares acquired for use at a later stage as
+- 23,408 shares purchased to stimulate the market; - 352,463 shares acquired during 2009-2014 to fulfil the objectives of the share buyback programmes approved each year (hold on to the shares acquired for use at a later stage as part of an exchange or payment in the context of potential external growth transactions, release securities when rights attached to transferable securities are exercised conferring entitlement to the granting of the Company's shares).